-I am an (incoming) Assistant Professor at UCLA.
+I am an Assistant Professor of Strategy at UCLA.
 I conduct research at the intersection of innovation, entrepreneurship and strategy.

 My current work focuses on the role of metrics in shaping firm innovation.
 I also study the entrepreneurial strategy choices that high-growth startup founders encounter.

 I received my PhD and SM from MIT, and a BCom and BA from Queen's University.
 Prior to graduate school, I co-founded an education software startup (out of a leading Canadian entrepreneurship program and accelerator), worked in venture capital in Toronto and Boston, and conducted research at the Harvard Business School ISC.